Real World Signs that your Side Project won't make it

 There is also the fact that not a single visitor signed up for the free notifications of the 148 American visitors, which are my target audience.
 This also makes me think whether I should pursue the idea or not.

 In conclusion, I could have avoided this had I done my homework more thoroughly before starting out.
 I still believe that the product has value.
-Simply because of the fact that notifications are repeated on someone’s iPhone.
+Simply because of the fact that notifications are repeated on someone's iPhone.
 If they miss hearing a notification, they will get another 9 notifications on iOS.
 Instagram’s own post notifications can’t do that.
 But, had I known that Instagram has post notifications, I never would have started building it.
 You may prove me differently.
 Truth be told, it took quite a lot of engineering to make it work but that’s a story for another time.
 By the way, I also created an instagram helper as a web extension for growing your account without bots if you are into that sort of thing.